hilton/hilton.github.com/blog/_posts/2020-03-25-productboard-product-backlog-review.md

 ## What I like about product backlogs in productboard

-After using productboard daily for more than six months, I still find a lot to like about productboard.
+After using productboard daily for over six months, I still find a lot to like.

 **Onboarding people** went smoothly, thanks to Google GSuite single sign-on.
 Within the application settings, I find it easy enough to modify user roles and deactivate users.